Frequently asked questions

 For Track A: It doesn’t matter what role you’ve had since your PhD.
 The clock starts as soon you have completed the requirements for your PhD.

 For Track B: If you conducted research before your PhD, the clock starts from the start of that position.
-Types of research employment can include: private sector, university, CRI or research institute.
+Types of research employment can include: private sector, university, CRI or other research organisation.

 Please note: